-A Resource management system consolidates resource data from various systems into a centralized platform.
-Complete visibility helps assign resources to the project based on skills, qualifications, experience, availability, costs, and other selection criteria.
+A resource management system consolidates resource data from various systems into a centralized platform.
+Complete visibility enables effective allocation of resources to the project based on skills, qualifications, experience, availability, costs, and other selection criteria.
 Scheduling cost-effective global resources from low-cost locations maintains profitability without compromising quality.

-Uniform distribution of resources across all projects ensures that no employee is under or overallocated with work.
+Uniform distribution of resources across all projects ensures that there are no over allocated resources across the enterprise.
 Underallocation of resources results in productivity and revenue loss.
 Conversely, overallocation can cause burnout, affect the quality of output, or, worst, result in unplanned attrition.

 Forecasting billable /strategic utilization helps project managers to move resources periodically from non-billable to billable/strategic work.
 Thus, it facilitates optimum resource utilization and improves business efficiency.

 C. Subscribe to an automated resource request process: